 I can’t say the coffee is as good as Australia, but it was way better than I remembered and most places had almond milk!

-Chalk Art Festival
+5. Attend the Chalk Art Festival

 Artists come out and create their designs on the roads around Larimer Square.
-There was music and food and drinks and once again everyone is civilised and the vibe upbeat and happy.
+There was music and food and drinks and once again everyone is civilized and the vibe upbeat and happy.

 It was fun checking out all the incredible artwork.

 here are multiple bike stations set up throughout the city.
 You can grab a B map or download the app, pop in your credit card and rent a bike to explore.

 All you do is return the bike to a bike stand and then take a different one out.
 That way you can still keep riding but you won’t get charged overtime rates.

 We hired a bike from the bottom of the pedestrian bridge at 16th street on the way to Highlands and cycled to the confluence of the Platte and Cherry Creek River, where the settlers first started Denver.

 After checking out that slice of history, and the children swimming in the small rapids, we took the Cherry Creek bike trail .. all the way to Cherry Creek mall. it was an easy and fun bike ride.

 We then rode home, go changed, and took more bikes out to ride down 14th street – always great fun with all the traffic, back to Highlands for drinks at Linger.

-Civic Center Park
+7. Wander Around Civic Center Park

 It’s exactly a mile high.
 Across the road is Civic Center Park, which is green space bordered by the State Capitol, City and County building and the Denver Art Museum.
 It’s the space for frequent city events.

 Civic Center Eats offers food and music from Tues- Thursday from 11am-2pm during the summer.
 Bummed we missed it!

 But, we did learn of The People’s Fair happening on the weekend that we ducked down to have a look at.
 Music was playing, food was cooking, and plenty of arts and craft stalls, and local craft beer.
-I bought a crystal and checked out a photographer who’s photos were amazing.

 The Highlands neighbourhood is sought after as a place to live by the millennials.
 If you’re looking for hip restaurants, bars and boutique stores, this is the place.
 It’s only a short walk over the bridge to downtown.